Rural Parts of Torquay

 Brixham, Paignton and Torquay fall within the jurisdiction of Torbay Council.
 For any developer looking to stage a project in any section of Torbay, the primary obstacle is likely to be any trees under an existing tree preservation order (TPO).
 Within this policy, the developer would need direct consent from the council before disrupting a tree under a TPO.

 In any BS5837 tree survey, the arboricultural surveyor will follow the same process to carry out the assessment.
 Starting with a visit to the site, they will analyse every tree present, giving each of them a grading based on their condition and value to the land.
 If they are likely to obstruct the development, they will offer recommendations for altering the project to avoid disrupting the trees.
 However, if this is not possible, they will suggest that the tree in question be removed and relocated or destroyed.

 Recommendations from the assessment will be detailed in a tree survey report.
 Including a CAD drawing of the site and all of the necessary mitigation measures, the report will – in essence – act as an extensive set of instructions to enable the local planning authority to accept the application for planning permission.

 Plan a BS5837 Survey

-Arranging a quick and efficient tree survey will prevent unnecessary delays to the planning process.
-With hundreds of five-star reviews, Arbtech tick all of these boxes and are a trusted name when it comes to arboricultural and ecological surveys in Torquay and the rest of the UK.
+Arranging a quick and efficient tree survey will prevent unnecessary delays in the planning process.
+With hundreds of five-star reviews, Arbtech ticks all of these boxes and is a trusted name when it comes to arboricultural and ecological surveys in Torquay and the rest of the UK.